Apple bringing iTunes, AirPlay 2 to Samsung's 2019 TVs

 Samsung and Apple are making nice -- at least when it comes to video.

-Samsung on Sunday said its 2019 line of smart TVs will offer support for iTunes movie and TV shows beginning this spring.
-The launch could coincide with the expected unveiling of Apple's long-rumored video streaming service, which could make an appearance early this year.
+Samsung on Sunday said its 2019 line of smart TVs will offer support for iTunes movies and TV shows beginning this spring.
+The launch could coincide with the expected unveiling of Apple's long-rumored video streaming service.
 For the service to be a success, it's key for Apple to make it available beyond Apple TV owners.

+The support marks the first time that iTunes movies and TV shows will be available on a streaming video device that isn't made by Apple or isn't a PC.

-The capability will also be made available to 2018 models through a firmware update, Samsung said.
+The capability will also be made available to models of 2018 televisions through a firmware update, Samsung said.

-Samsung TVs will also support AirPlay 2, Apple's upgraded Wi-Fi audio streaming technology, allowing customers to stream videos, music and other content directly to their TV from an Apple device.
+Samsung TVs will also support AirPlay 2, which is Apple's upgraded Wi-Fi audio streaming technology, and allow customers to stream videos, music and other content directly to their TVs from an Apple device.
 Samsung said AirPlay 2 support will be available in 190 countries.

 "We look forward to bringing the iTunes and AirPlay 2 experience to even more customers around the world through Samsung Smart TVs, so iPhone, iPad and Mac users have yet another way to enjoy all their favorite content on the biggest screen in their home," Eddy Cue, Apple's chief of internet services and software, said in a statement.

 Samsung made the announcement ahead of the start of CES 2019 in Las Vegas.
 The company uses the massive electronics show as its venue for unveiling new TVs, appliances and other devices.
-It hosted an event Sunday to show off new TVs, and will hold a press conference Monday to talk up its strategy for the next year.
+It hosted an event Sunday to show off new TVs and held a press conference Monday to talk up its strategy for the coming year, specifically how Samsung will integrate its Bixby digital assistant into robots and cars.

+"We have a bold vision to take a half a billion devices we sell every year and make them connected and intelligent," Samsung co-CEO HS Kim said during Monday's press conference.

+iTunes users will be able to use Bixby on Samsung TVs to search for shows and movies offered on Apple's service.

 Apple's video ambitions

 As for Apple, the move to expand iTunes beyond its own Apple TV demonstrates its heightened emphasis on software and services.
-The company has long used its services as a way to sell more of its devices, but as phone sales slow, it's pushing things like Apple Music and iTunes even more.
-It's making its presence felt at CES through companies like Samsung and LG, and is expected to introduce several revamped and new services in 2019.
+The company has long used its services as a way to sell more of its devices.
+But as phone sales slow, it's pushing services like Apple Music and iTunes even more.
+It's making its presence felt at CES through companies like Samsung and LG and is expected to introduce several revamped and new services in 2019.

 Over the past year, Apple has deployed a $1 billion budget to develop content from high-profile film and television stars, including Oprah Winfrey, Reese Witherspoon, M. Night Shyamalan and Steven Spielberg.
 The company has hired two top executives from Sony Pictures Television to lead the effort.